Brookland Halt railway station: Present day

 The station building remains as a private residence and the down platform remains extant if overgrown; the up platform has been partially covered in soil and is heavily overgrown.
 The line through the station remains open for freight traffic and is subject to a 20 mph speed restriction.
-The level crossings are unstaffed and have to be operated by the train crew.
 The line sees regular nuclear waste traffic from Dungeness nuclear power station.